YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 - [ ] The class diagram is correct.
 - [ ] The class diagram is incorrect, because some Employees do not oversee any other Employees.
 - [ ] The "employees" multiplicity should be 1..* instead of *.
-- [x] The class diagram is incorrect, because at least one Employee cannot have a supervisor, otherwise an infinite recursive dependency will occur.Level 6: Resource response with Reference:
+- [x] The class diagram is incorrect, because at least one Employee cannot have a supervisor, otherwise an infinite recursive dependency will occur.

+Level 6: Resource response with Reference:

 > Please review the [multiplicities](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.